 Additional Government Agency Membership:

-Additional government agencies may include the Spokane Regional Health District, Washington State Department of Health, Idaho Department of Health, Panhandle Health District, and other appropriate interests.
+Additional government agencies may include the Spokane Regional Health District, Washington State Department of Health, Idaho Department of Health, Panhandle Health District, municipal and county stormwater groups, and other appropriate interests.
 The additional government agency members will have the roles and responsibilities as described below.

 Stakeholder Membership: